ansible-collections/community.zabbix/roles/agent/README.md

 ## Installation

-Installing this role is very simple: `ansible-galaxy install dj-wasabi.zabbix-agent`
+Installing this role is very simple: `ansible-galaxy install community.zabbix.agent`

 This will install the zabbix-agent role into your `roles` directory.